 YU Benefactor Abe Naymark Leaves Lasting Legacy at Sy Syms School of Business

 Abraham “Abe” Naymark was a self-made multimillionaire, but one would never know it.
-Low key and unpretentious until his passing last January at age 92, Naymark was also a shrewd businessman and a tough negotiator—traits that helped him achieve a small fortune in his lifetime.
+Low key and unpretentious until his passing last January, Naymark was also a shrewd businessman and a tough negotiator—traits that helped him achieve a small fortune in his lifetime.
 With this fortune, he has helped numerous students and faculty members at Sy Syms School of Business through the establishment of an eponymous scholarship fund and the Visiting Faculty and Research Fellowship Program.
 He gave a total of $2.25 million to YU while he was living as well as through gifts given from his estate posthumously.

 “Abe was the type of guy who wouldn’t spend $100 on himself but would gladly give a $1 million check to charity,” said Michael Strauss, associate dean of Sy Syms, who shared a close personal relationship with him.
 “He was a mentor to me, like a father figure, and a real mentsch with a truly unique personality.”

 Naymark was born in Germany in 1924.
 In 1938, he emigrated with his family to Israel, where he worked as a waiter and eventually became a dietician.
 Although he had no formal education past third grade, Naymark served as the owner of Parsons Properties and accumulated his wealth when he was in his 60s and 70s through the purchase and sale of several buildings.